theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/erpconnect/ERPConnect.R3Connection.md

 Gets or sets TLS settings to use when connecting using WebSockets.
 Corresponds to NetWeaver connection parameters related to TLS.
-Only used when <xref href="ERPConnect.R3Connection.UsesWebSocket" data-throw-if-not-resolved="false"></xref> is set to true and using <xref href="ERPConnect.ClientProtocol.NWRFC" data-throw-if-not-resolved="false"></xref>.
+Only used when `ERPConnect.R3Connection.UsesWebSocket` is set to true and using `ERPConnect.ClientProtocol.NWRFC`.

 ```csharp
 public TlsSettings TlsSettings { get; set; }